 Vinay Thawait, Computer Science, IT and Creative iMedia Subject Advisor

 Here at OCR we’ve had lots of queries from centres in recent weeks about marking coursework, or non-exam assessment (NEA).
-For Cambridge Technicals in IT L2/L3 (2016), this means the centre-assessed NEA units.
+For Cambridge Nationals in Information Technologies (J808), this means the NEA set assignment tasks.

 There have been questions about how to apply the mark scheme.
-This isn’t surprising as it hasn’t been assessed for two years, so a larger number of teachers than normal will be submitting marks for moderation for the first time.
 We’ve also had questions about administrative requirements, and most particularly about whether any allowances should be made when marking for the abnormal and difficult circumstances many students have had to contend with while completing their assignments.

 As the JCQ guidance on NEA marking says:

 “When you come to assess your students’ NEA, you should mark all NEA using the published mark schemes, as you did before the pandemic disruption.
 If you have more than one person marking your NEA, you must carry out standardisation activities as usual in an exam year, to ensure all your markers are marking to the same standard and using the relevant mark scheme.